-The Associate of Applied Science degree is designed for students who plan to enter the workforce upon completing the degree.
+The Associate of Applied Science degree (AAS) is designed for students who plan to enter the workforce upon completing the degree.
 Graduates with two-year degrees may become teachers of young children in child care centers, family child care homes, Head Start programs or parent cooperatives.
 They plan and implement developmentally appropriate learning experiences in music, science, art, math, and language arts.
-They also design indoor and outdoor environments, keep records and confer with parents.
+They also design indoor and outdoor environments, keep records, and confer with parents.
 Graduates may also work as program and social service aides.
 With experience, they can become case managers and social service workers.

-Students who complete the Associate of Applied Science degree in Child and Family Studies may elect to complete additional hours of general education courses and earn an Associate of Arts or Associate of Science transfer degree.
+Students who complete the AAS in Child and Family Studies may elect to complete additional hours of general education courses and earn an Associate of Arts or Associate of Science transfer degree.
 This often can be accomplished by completing one additional term of coursework.

-The Associate of Applied Science degree in Child and Family Studies is designed to be completed in two years.
-This assumes, however, that the entering student meets the prerequisite basic skills requirements as determined by the College Placement Test (CPT).
+The AAS in Child and Family Studies is designed to be completed in two years.
+This assumes, however, that the entering student meets the prerequisite basic skills requirements as determined by the Computerized Placement Test (CPT).
 Lower scores on the mathematics and writing CPT may require pre-college courses that will extend completion of the degree.